 You must indicate your marital status as of the date you are completing the FAFSA.
 You cannot update your marital status once you have filed your application.

-I applied by the March 15 deadline.
-Why haven't I received an award letter?
+I applied by the April 15 deadline.
+So why haven't I received an award letter?

 This could have happened for different reasons:

-- If you did not list WM (code 003705) as a recipient of the FAFSA information, it would not have been sent to us.
-You can check on this by going to the FAFSA website at fafsa.ed.gov, or calling 1-800-4-FEDAID.
+- If you did not list WM (code 003705) as a recipient of the FAFSA information, it would not have been made available to WM.
+You can check on this by going to the FAFSA website at studentaid.gov or calling 1-800-4-FEDAID.

-- If we requested more information after your FAFSA was received, you need to provide us the documentation as soon as possible.
+- If we request more information after WM has received your FAFSA, you need to provide the documentation as soon as possible.

-Please contact us at email@example.com if you have more questions about your status.What is the schedule for award notifications?
+Please get in touch with us at firstname.lastname@example.org if you have more questions about your status.What is the schedule for award notifications?

 Financial Aid Award notification emails are sent at different times for different groups of students.
 Below you will find an estimated schedule for emails to be sent, provided all the necessary information was available to the Office of Financial Aid to award a financial aid package.
-You will be able to log on to your Banner Self-Service account to view your award.
+In addition, you will be able to log on to your Banner Self-Service account to view your award.